smtcoq/smtcoq/doc/artifact.md

 ### within a Coq tactic

-Once logged into the virtual machine, open a terminal and go to `unit-tests` directory by typing `cd Desktop/smtcoq/unit-tests`.
-To open the test file type `coqide Tests-lfsc.v`.
-This will browse you in `coqide` (the Coq interactive development environment) a file where we use SMTCoq within a Coq tactic called `smt`.
+Once logged into the virtual machine, open a terminal and go to `unit-tests` directory by typing `cd Desktop/smtcoq/unit-tests` from home.
+To open the test file run `coqide Tests-lfsc.v` in the terminal.
+This will browse you in `CoqIDE` (the Coq interactive development environment) the file where we use SMTCoq within a Coq tactic called `smt`.
+Within CoqIDE, please use `Forward one command` button (downarrow on the top-left corner) to navigate through the sources since `Go to end` button uses a parallelization strategy which has not yet been supported by SMTCoq.
+Note also that if the background becomes green, then Coq has accepted the statement, and at the end of the session the whole file should be green.
+If Coq fails to accept any statement, you will see a brief reason of the failure in the bottom-right rectangle within the `Errors` tab.

 ```coq
 Require Import SMTCoq.